Custom wine tour: Amalfi Coast

 B • Hotel in Sorrento

 In the morning, there’s free time for last-minute shopping in Sorrento.
 Then we drive over the mountains to the Amalfi Coast, stopping in Positano for the afternoon.
 You can head straight to the peeble beach, indulge in a gelato, relax with an Aperol and soda, shop for breezy linen fashions, or wander the narrow switchback streets and steps that cut through this picturesque town, which looks like building blocks tumbling down to the sea.

-Late afternoon, we’ll continue to Furore and settle into our hotel, owned by the cousins of winemaker Marisa Cuormo, whose winery sits across the street.
-We’ll have a winery tour and tasting at Marisa Cuomo, featuring wines produced from ancient terraced vineyards and pre-phylloxera vines.
-Dinner follows at the hotel, where you’ll find such regional fare as grilled zucchini with mint; baccala (salt cod) with fennel, red peppercorns, and arugula; and scamorza (melted smoked cheese) wrapped in lemon leaves.
+Late afternoon, we’ll continue to Furore and settle into our hotel, owned by the cousins of winemaker Marisa Cuomo, whose winery sits across the street.
+We’ll take a look at her pre-phylloxera vines, then drink her wines with dinner at the hotel, where you’ll find such regional fare as grilled zucchini with mint; baccala (salt cod) with fennel, red peppercorns, and arugula; and scamorza (melted smoked cheese) wrapped in lemon leaves.
 Mamma mia!

 B, D • L’Hostaria di Bacco in Furore